diaa/apg-workshop/_entries/03-02 roles-permissions.md

 (4 rows)
 ```

-Why user Graham doesn't have permission to view the content of answer table?
+Why user Graham doesn't have permission to view the content of answer table?:

 Changing permissions

-Grant the SELECT privilege on table answers to user Graham.
+Grant the SELECT privilege on table answers to user Graham:

 ```sh
 quiz=> GRANT SELECT ON TABLE answers TO Graham;